whatevery1says/manifest/project-manifests-draft.md

 # DRAFT

 `Project` manifests consist of metadata and resource information.
+The schema requirements are based on the [Frictionless Data](http://frictionlessdata.io/) specification for data packages and should be largely compatible with it.

 ## Metadata